celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

   }
   ```

-- Since we reduced the swap fee in the SwapLab contract, we will effect it on the frontend.
+- Since we reduced the swap fee in the SwapLab contract, we will affect it on the frontend.
 A place to do that is in the `handleClick` function.

-Reset the conditional statement that checks if functionName equals `'swap'`, then set swap fee in variable `value` to 1e14 wei equavalent to 0.0001 Celo.
+Reset the conditional statement that checks if functionName equals `'swap'`, then set the swap fee in variable `value` to 1e14 wei equivalent to 0.0001 Celo.

 Set additional statement to check for `'mint'` function, then set `value` to 1e16 wei.
 For the first time that the mint function is executed for the current user, if no error is thrown, then a membership nft is minted for the user.
 We can then set the pass to true.